ansible/dispatcherd/docs/message_formats.md

 Large submissions may exceed a broker's payload limit (pg_notify limits payloads to roughly 8KB).
-Before a message is published, dispatcherd brokers call `dispatcherd.utils.chunking.split_message`, which produces one or more JSON envelopes.
+Before a message is published, dispatcherd brokers call `dispatcherd.chunking.split_message`, which produces one or more JSON envelopes.
 Each chunk wraps a slice of the original JSON payload so that it can be reassembled on the other end.

 Below is a complete set of chunks for a single payload that had to be split into two pieces.